*Updated 7/12/2024

 I have a strategy that I’ve used for my site copy clients for several years now with great success.
 I call it creating a “keyword theme” or a “keyword profile.”

 Here’s how it works.
 First, identify high-value, high-margin products that you really want to rank well for.
-Second, create a full list of possible keywords that users might use to search for the item.
+Second, create a full list of possible keywords people might use to search for the item.
 Last, place the keywords throughout the product listing and on similar products.

 Amazon only has product pages and product listings, meaning they have an enormous amount of pages all competing for the same short-tail keywords.